stndn0/Easy-AMM-Poses/README.md

 #### Guide
 1. Select the path to your WolvenKit Console executable.
-2. Fill out the mod name, author and AMM category.
+2. Fill out the author, mod name and AMM category.
 3. Load one more more .ANIM files to the corresponding body type.
 Optional: To build more advanced packs, click the arrow to reveal more slots.
 4. Follow the button prompts: Load -> Build -> Pack.